NixOS/nix/doc/manual/source/language/advanced-attributes.md

 # Impure builder configuration

   - [`impureEnvVars`]{#adv-attr-impureEnvVars}\
-    This attribute allows you to specify a list of environment variables that should be passed from the environment of the calling user to the builder.
-Usually, the environment is cleared completely when the builder is executed, but with this attribute you can allow specific environment variables to be passed unmodified.
+    Specifies the [*impure environment variables*](@docroot@/store/derivation/index.md#impure-env-vars) option: a list of environment variables that should be passed from the environment of the calling user to the builder.
 For example, `fetchurl` in Nixpkgs has the line

     ```nix